Rachel Griffith

-Dame Rachel Susan Griffith (born 16 May 1963) is a British-American academic and educator.
+Dame Rachel Susan Griffith (born 16 May 1963) is a British and American academic and educator.
 She is professor of economics at the University of Manchester and a research director at the Institute for Fiscal Studies.

 Griffith was president of the European Economic Association for 2015, making her the first woman to hold the position.
 She was also joint managing editor of The Economic Journal between 2011 and 2017.

 Griffith holds both UK and US citizenship.

-Biography
+Education

 Griffith earned her BA degree magna cum laude in Economics from the University of Massachusetts, Boston in 1985, her MSc degree in econometrics and forecasting from the City of London Polytechnic in 1991, and her PhD from Keele University in 1999.

+Career

 Griffith is currently Research Director of the IFS and co-director of the Centre for the Microeconomic Analysis of Public Policy (CPP).
 She was elected President of the Royal Economic Society from 2019 to 2020.

-She is Professor of Economics at the University of Manchester, a Fellow of the British Academy, a Fellow of the Econometric Society, a Foreign Honorary Member of the American Economic Association and a Research Fellow of CEPR.
-Rachel won the Birgit Grodal award in 2014, was awarded a CBE in for services to economic policy in 2015 and was made a Dame for services to economic policy and education in 2021.
-She also served as Deputy Chair of the Economics sub-Panel of the Research Excellence Framework.
+She is a Fellow of the British Academy, a Fellow of the Econometric Society, a Foreign Honorary Member of the American Economic Association and a Research Fellow of CEPR.
+She won the Birgit Grodal Award (2014), was awarded a CBE in for services to economic policy in 2015 and was elevated to Dame Commander of the Order of the British Empire (DBE) in the 2021 New Year Honours for services to economic policy and education.

+She served as Deputy Chair of the Economics sub-Panel of the Research Excellence Framework.
 Currently, she has her second ERC Advanced Grant to study behavior of consumers and firms to see how government policy will impact food markets.

 Research

 Obesity

 Griffith's presidential address to the European Economic Association at the University of Mannheim, Germany entitled "Gluttony and Sloth?
-Labour Market Nonseparabilities and the Rise in Obesity", reflected her recent research into the relationship between changes in relative food prices and the nutritional quality of households’ shopping baskets.
+Labour Market Nonseparabilities and the Rise in Obesity", reflected her recent research into the relationship between changes in relative food prices and the nutritional quality of households' shopping baskets.